FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 This assumes you are running one in a smaller organization or team, between five and thirty people.
 Larger organizations may take longer, or shard larger groups of people into smaller sets.

-* First, get buy in from leadership.
+* First, get buy-in from leadership.
 This includes setting participation expectations for them and their team.
 If you don't have this, it'll be tough to run a hackfest.
 * Write up an expectations and FAQ document, including information such as what you can expect at a hackfest, what the rules are, and the length of presentations.
 Make sure you make it clear that it's not all about code delivery.
 * Set a date and time, ideally a few months in the future.
-This makes it easier to get buy in.
+This makes it easier to get buy-in.
 Fridays are good, but make sure the chosen date doesn't collide with deliverables or holidays.
 Reserve at least one whole day.
 Some teams do a few days or a week, but I don't have experience with hackfests longer than a day.
 * Add the event to everyone's shared calendar.
 Include a link to the expectations and FAQ.
 Hackfests usually kick off at 9am and end around 5pm.
 Encourage people to start thinking about ideas.
 * A week before the big day, send out an email reminder, with the expectations and FAQ link as well as any ideas you've come up with.
 * At 8:30 on the date previously scheduled, set up if needed, and remind everyone that hackfest is happening that day.